-YorkNet's approved capital budget for 2021 is \$9.7 million, or 1.3% of the Region's total for the year.
-This spending will enable the addition of another 114 kilometres of fibre to the network and make 206 new connections to Regional and local municipal facilities, including fire halls, paramedic stations, police stations, libraries and community centres.
+YorkNet's proposed capital budget for 2021 is \$9.7 million, or 1.3% of the Region's total for the year.
+This spending would add another 114 kilometres of fibre to the network and make 206 new connections to Regional and local municipal facilities, including fire halls, paramedic stations, police stations, libraries and community centres.
 The Connect to Innovate project, which will be complete in 2021, accounts for 29% of the plan for the year.

-The YorkNet 10-year capital plan is \$130.3 million or 1.7 % of the Regional total.
+The proposed 10-year capital plan is \$130.3 million or 1.7 % of the Regional total.
 It is made up of a portfolio of projects included in last year's 10-year plan and a new initiative to improve rural connectivity.